 A private cloud may be more beneficial for businesses that want to ensure no one other than authorised employees can access their resources.
 However, public clouds are operated by third-party providers, meaning there are very little means of gaining control.
 This could also be seen as a benefit to some who may not have the technical expertise to manage their own private cloud.

 In terms of security, private cloud servers are way more secure, as they sit behind a firewall and have certain conditions that must be met for someone to gain access to it.
-Comparing this to a public cloud, the latter is often shared by multiple people, which could be in or out of your organisation.
+Comparing this to a public cloud, the latter is often shared by multiple people, who could be in or out of your organisation.
 Naturally, this raises some security concerns.

 From a scalability perspective, public clouds may be favoured if a business’s needs fluctuate quite regularly.
 Ultimately, you’ll need to weigh up whether this benefit outweighs the unmatched security of a fully optimised private cloud.